 Greg Bullington is co-founder and CEO of Magnolia Medical Technologies.
 He has led all commercial aspects of company development since inception including clinical trial design and execution, peer-reviewed publication, product development, manufacturing, commercial launch and overall intellectual property strategy.
-To date, Greg has raised $25M in capital to drive the successful growth and development of the company.
+To date, Greg has raised over $30 million in capital to drive the successful growth and development of the company.

 Greg has extensive experience in the healthcare industry having led product commercialization and strategy engagements for a wide variety of companies in the biotech (novel immunotherapy), healthcare insurance, wellness and enterprise software sectors.

 Greg began his career in professional services with the Audit & Assurance practice of Deloitte & Touche LLP.
 He continued his professional development as a management consultant with Lake Partners, a Seattle-based strategy firm.
 In 2006, Greg founded Forum Ventures, a technology commercialization consultancy focused on accelerating the growth of early and mid-stage technology companies.

 Over the past 15 years, Greg has led engagements and worked with senior executive teams at over 50 companies ranging from Fortune 100 corporations to venture-backed and early stage startups as a consultant, advisor, and investor.
 Additionally, Greg has significant intellectual property expertise and is the first named inventor on 28 issued patents as well as over 50 pending US and international patent applications.

 Dr. Patton is a board-certified pathologist with more than 40 years of active practice experience.
 Recognizing the patient safety and financial implications of false positive blood cultures, he has long been interested in exploring opportunities to reduce contamination rates.